UPraggy/FOOD_DEV/Documentation/utils/Interface_func/README.md

 According to the called operation (clicked button) it initializes the class and calls the initial function.
 **Note:** the "initial run" check is used to initialize the buttons of each operation only once, the ```if``` is being called because of a bug when initializing the buttons more than once. buttons

+# setzoom
+Controls the variable responsible for zooming in the web page

+# zoom_scale
+Responsible for zooming on the web page

+# loading_funcs_about
+Responsible for web page settings

+# loading_funcs_main
+Responsible for loading the functions of each Class

+# switch_page
+Responsible for loading pages

+# switch_main
+Responsible for switching the page to the home menu

+# Functionalties
+Responsible for initializing the side menu buttons (lm - left menu)

 **THIS PROGRAM WAS MADE BY**:<br>
 **Rafael Moreira Ramos de Rezende**